-Losing weight can be challenging no matter what age.
+Losing weight can be challenging no matter at what age.
 For women, the time in your lives when weight loss is the hardest are the years leading to menopause.
 Whether you have struggled with weight issues in the past or not, now that you are in your 50’s, it may seem as if losing weight has become even harder to achieve.
 Fortunately, if you are understanding and accepting the changes that happen to your body due to age and stay optimistic about your health, you can still achieve a healthy weight.

 Firstly, understand the hormonal changes that will occur as you age.
 Hormones control many functions in the body.
 With age, your body will produce fewer hormones and tissues will become less responsive.
-This, in turn, will affect your metabolism.
+This in turn will affect your metabolism.
 The metabolism is made up of a complex system of hormones and enzymes that help convert food into usable forms of energy.
 This conversion helps burn calories daily.
 Beginning at age 25, the rate of your metabolism will inevitably start to decline by 2-4% each year, meaning the conversion of food to energy becomes slower.
-This metabolic decline is natural and is our body’s way of helping us produce body fat stores so that in case you were to ever fall ill, you will have a safety cushion to provide you with energy for recovery.
-The problem is, this metabolic decline can lead to unwanted weight gain over time.
+This metabolic decline is natural and is our body’s way of helping us produce body fat stores, so that in case you were to ever fall ill, you will have a safety cushion to provide you with energy for recovery.
+The problem is, this metabolic decline can lead to unwanted weight gain overtime.

 Next, accept the changes that will happen to your body.
 Just like how seasons change, our bodies will change too with each decade.
 Physical changes will become more noticeable during peri- or postmenopausal stages.
 Some of the changes you may spot are incremental increases in body weight, reduction in muscle tone, joint and posture changes, as well as alterations in your mood, blood sugar levels and rate of digestion.